SRGSSR/pillarbox-apple/Sources/Player/Player.docc/ResourceLoading.md

 You can customize how an ``Asset`` delivered by a ``PlayerItem`` must be loaded.
 This involves implementing a custom [AVAssetResourceLoaderDelegate](https://developer.apple.com/documentation/avfoundation/avassetresourceloaderdelegate) which is provided to the asset at creation time.

-Implementing a custom resource loader delegate is usually not required, especially if the content to be played is pretty standard or if you are using ``FairPlayStreaming``.
+Implementing a custom resource loader delegate is usually not required, especially if the content to be played is natively supported or if you are using <doc:FairPlayStreaming>.

 ### Create a resource loader delegate